House Democrats file bill to fund U.S. government but leave out new farm money | Politics

 The spending proposal "will avert a catastrophic shutdown in the middle of the ongoing pandemic, wildfires and hurricanes, and keep government open until December 11, when we plan to have bipartisan legislation to fund the government for this fiscal year," House Speaker Nancy Pelosi said in a statement.
 But the measure's December end date will require Congress to return to the government funding question again during its post-election lame-duck session, either during or after what could be a bruising fight to confirm Trump's third Supreme Court nominee after the death of Supreme Court Justice Ruth Bader Ginsburg.

 And the legislation does not include $21.1 billion the White House sought to replenish the Commodity Credit Corporation, a program to stabilize farm incomes, because Democrats considered this a "blank check" for "political favors," said a House Democratic aide who asked not to be named.
 Trump promised more farm aid during a rally in Wisconsin last week.
 Republicans were not happy.
-"House Democrats' rough draft of a government funding bill shamefully leaves out key relief and support that American farmers need.
+"House Democrats’ rough draft of a government funding bill shamefully leaves out key relief and support that American farmers need.
 This is no time to add insult to injury and defund help for farmers and rural America," Senate Majority Leader Mitch McConnell wrote on Twitter.
-Republicans could seek to amend the document to add in the provision.
+Republicans could seek to amend the document to add in the provision, but both chambers will ultimately need to pass the same version for the measure to go to President Trump for signing into law.

 The bill proposes spending $14 billion to shore up a trust fund that pays for airport improvements and air traffic control operations.
-It also proposes extending surface transportation funding for another year, directing $13.6 billion to maintain current spending levels on highways and mass transit.
-Pelosi said the bill would also save America's older citizens from an increase in Medicare health insurance premiums of up to $50 per month.
+It also directs $13.6 billion to maintain current spending levels on highways and mass transit.
+Pelosi said the bill would also save America’s older citizens from an increase in Medicare health insurance premiums of up to $50 per month.

 ALSO READ